kingston85/brightwood-hsms/README.md

 - **Backup & Sync** (Admin) — download/restore a full JSON backup with no
   setup required, connect Google Drive for automatic cloud backup, or turn on Firebase Sync so every account shares one live database (see below).
+  A backup reminder tracks when data was last actually backed up anywhere and, on admin login, either quietly backs up to Drive if it's already connected and overdue, or shows a dismissible banner with one-click backup options if it isn't.
+- **Firebase self-diagnostics** (Admin, when Firebase Sync is set up) — a one-click check under Settings walks through config, sign-in, role, per-collection read access and a live write/delete round-trip, and explains any problem in plain English instead of "see console."
+- **Email Notifications** (optional, requires Firebase Sync) — parents/ guardians can automatically get an email when a teacher sends them a message, marks their child's homework reviewed, or a submitted payment is confirmed or rejected (see "Email Notifications" below).
 - **Announcements / Notice Board** — post school-wide, teachers-only,
   students-only, or a specific-section notice; pin important ones to the top.
 Everyone sees what's relevant to their role/section, and the latest